JayCuthrell/jaycuthrell.com/_pages/resume.md

 It is my mission to delight customers, deliver sustainable sales growth, and provide innovative servant leadership.
 I accelerate business by applying rapid growth skill sets, communication skills, and essential relevant technical expertise.

 - Extensive customer focus in sales wins, product development, and consulting internationally.
-- Highly sought after public speaker and group discussion leader with analysts and customers.
+- Highly sought-after public speaker and group discussion leader with analysts and customers.
 - Held successful CTO, SVP, and GM roles in rapid-growth ICT and service provider companies.